 The Public Health Information Network for Scotland (PHINS) aims to keep public health professionals in Scotland up-to-date with national and local developments in public health information via bulletins, email updates and seminars.
 To join the network, please register with the ScotPHO website.

 Seminars are held on an annual basis to discuss and publicise current information and research projects.

 You can view the morning's programme here: PHINS 2015 seminar programme (130Kb).

-Below are links to pdf versions of all the talks presented at the seminar.
+Below are links to pdf versions of most of the talks presented at the seminar.
 Please note, however, that as some of the presented research is still unpublished, not all the presentations are available to download.

 Although not given as a presentation, hand-outs providing a general update on health & well-being related information projects in Scotland (1.9Mb) were available at registration.

 David Walsh (Glasgow Centre for Population Health (GCPH)) and Gerry McCartney (NHS Health Scotland) gave a presentation entitled Why the Scots die younger: an updated synthesis.
 Unfortunately, this included new data that are the subject of ongoing analyses, and thus are not yet available to download.

 Cheryl Denny (ISD Scotland) and Andy McAuley (Health Protection Scotland) presented on Informing Investment to reduce health Inequalities (III) in Scotland (0.7Mb)

 Jim McCormick (Joseph Rowntree Foundation) discussed Poverty, power and the changing face of Scotland (1.3Mb)